 Right on the main menu of the Minnesota Judicial Branch website they have a link to all the court forms, making it easy for an individual or an attorney to download what they need and file it with the court.
 The forms are organized into links of categories so people can easily find forms for adoption, child custody, and things like name changes, small claims actions, and protective orders.
 Additionally, the website has a step-by-step guide to help users file their caseelectronically through the website or manually - this makes case management easy.
 They can also research using the law library.
 The court administrator supports both trial court and appellate court filings.
 Patrons can also contact the county courthouse to find a county attorney for their case.

 Interested in finding out about someone’s court records in Minnesota?
-Use the Infotracer tool to quickly and easily access hundreds of court cases in Minnesota all over the state, including Hennepin County, Ramsey County, and Dakota County.
-Per the Minnesota Data Practices Act Minn.
+Use the Infotracer tool to quickly and easily access hundreds of MN court cases all over the state, including Hennepin County, Ramsey County, and Dakota County.
+Per the MN Data Practices Act Minn.
 Statutes 13.01 et seq., the public is granted the rights to most civil cases, criminal records, case information, case numbers, court documents, District court records, family court issues, bankruptcies, probate matters, and more!

 An individual may perform a court records search privately without providing any information at all.
 The person searching does not even need a reason.
 The only court records that will not be available are court-ordered closed records and private files like juvenile records.

-Using a quick Minnesota state court records name search, you can get free instant access to Minnesota court records from most of the courts in the state.
-Quickly lookup court cases online from Minnesota’s district courts, appellate courts, and the Supreme Court.
+Using a quick Minnesota state court records name search, you can get free instant access to MN court records from most of the courts in the state.
+Quickly lookup court cases online from MN district courts, appellate courts, and the Supreme Court.

 In 2012, the Minnesota courts received 1,598,994 filings.
 In 2016, the number of filings decreased by 19.7% and counted 1,283,798 filings and had 1,273,267 outgoing cases